Brampton Distracted Driving Lawyer

 Distracted driving is at an all-time high.
 Many Canadian drivers use cell phones to text, browse the internet, and open phone apps while driving.
 Now, most new cars come with electronic maps and apps that further distract Ontario drivers.
 It only takes seconds to cause a car accident.
 Within moments of a driver looking down to adjust his or her car’s electronic map, a tragic car accident could occur.
 Sadly, many Brampton motor vehicle accidents happen as a result of distracted driving.
 Even though the province of Ontario has recently enacted legislation intended to prevent distracted driving, drivers continue to drive while distracted.

-We Are an Experienced Brampton Distracted Driver Accident Law Firm
+We Are an Experienced Brampton Distracted Driver Accident Injury Lawyers

-If another driver’s distracted driving caused your injury, Preszler Law Firm is here to help you.
+If another driver’s distracted driving caused your injury, Preszler Injury Lawyers is here to help you.
 If someone else’s distracted driving caused the accident in which you suffered an injury, you might have a personal injury claim under relevant Canadian law.
 Our lawyers will conduct a thorough investigation into the accident that caused your injuries.

 We will comb through the police records and investigate how the distracted driver may have caused your car accident.
 If necessary to your case, we may hire skilled accident reconstruction experts and others to testify as to the fault of the distracted driver.
 Whether your car accident caused a traumatic brain injury, a spinal cord injury, a fracture, or any other injury, we will fight for your right to compensation.
 Those who negligently drive while distracted should face the consequences.
 We will help you hold distracted drivers responsible by filing a compelling claim for compensation.